i-MSCP/imscp/docs/Ubuntu/INSTALL.md

 - Internet access (at least 100 Mbits/s recommended)
 - A Linux kernel >= 2.6.26
 - A file system supporting extended attributes such as ext2, ext3, ext4 and reiserfs*
-- Appropriate privileges to create devices (Linux: the CAP_CAP_MKNOD capability)
+- Appropriate privileges to create devices (CAP_MKNOD capability)
-- Appropriate privileges to mount, unmount and remount filesystems (Linux: the CAP_SYS_ADMIN capability)
+- Appropriate privileges to mount, unmount and remount filesystems (CAP_SYS_ADMIN capability)

 #### Reiserfs users